 Speed Up Your PC (Easy to Advanced)

-There are a lot of ways to speed up your PC.
-Two mainline where we can start are:
+There are many ways to speed up your PC.
+Two main lines where we can start are

 1. Speed up by configuring settings (Easy and Free tricks)